 - Enforcement: Operation Lifesaver works with law enforcement officials to reduce grade crossing and trespassing incidents.

 - Engineering: Operation Lifesaver encourages engineering projects to improve public safety.

-Washington state is a very active participant in the Operation Lifesaver program with volunteers educating the public at schools, county and safety fairs, malls, clubs, and professional organizations.
+Washington state has an active Operation Lifesaver program, with volunteers educating the public at schools, county and safety fairs, malls, clubs, and professional organizations.